-The first step to improving your FICO score is to make a plan to always, without fail, pay your bills on time or early.
-Even one bill paid more than 30 days late can drag your FICO score down, and it takes time for your score to recover.
-Set up alerts and automatic minimum payments when feasible, and use other methods to make sure your bills are paid.
+The first step to improving your FICO score is to always, without fail, pay your bills on time or early.
+Even one bill that you pay more than 30 days late can drag your FICO score down, and it takes time for it to recover.
+Set up alerts and automatic minimum payments when feasible and use other methods to make sure your bills are paid.

 Finally, you’ll want to avoid closing your oldest accounts or adding too many new ones to preserve a lengthy credit history.
 And don’t apply for new credit right before you want your FICO score to be at its best.

-If your FICO score is lower than you would like, don’t take it personally.
-If you are young or haven’t had credit accounts for very long, a low score is not your fault.
+If your FICO score is lower than you’d like, don’t take it personally.
+If you’re young or haven’t had credit accounts for very long, a low score is not your fault.
 Even if your credit score is low due to financial missteps, you can always start to build a better score today.

 The FICO score is based on data and formulas.
-By knowing what FICO scores are and how they are calculated, you can take steps to improve your own FICO score, so you get the credit you deserve.
+By knowing what one is and how it’s calculated, you can take steps to improve your own FICO score, so you get the credit you deserve.